Lenape settlements: Hell Town

-Hell Town, Ohio is a village located on Clear Creek, known today as Clear Fork, near the abandoned town of Newville, Ohio.
+Hell Town, Ohio, is a village located on Clear Creek, known today as Clear Fork, near the abandoned town of Newville, Ohio.
 The site is on a high hill just north of the junction of Clear Creek and the Black Fork of the Mohican River.
 The reference to the village sitting on a "high hill" counters many popular misconceptions that the village was in low-lying areas that would later be submerged by the damming of the ClearFork River to create Pleasant Hill Lake.
 Hell Town was located along a "war trail" used by Native Americans in the region, which ran from a point about 30 mi south from Sandusky, Ohio, thence north-northeast into the Cuyahoga River valley.
 This trail was later used by white settlers and is today known as State Route 95.
 Rerouted in the 1940s, a portion of this old road and war path are buried under Pleasant Hill Lake.

 Helltown (actually meaning "town of the clear water") was situated a mile below Newville, on the Clear Fork of the Mohican, in what is known as the Darling settlement.
-Helltown was abandoned in 1782, after the massacre of the Moravian Indians at Gnadenhutten and a new village (Greentown) was founded on the Black Fork, where a more favorable site for defense was obtained.
+After the murder of the Moravian Indians at Gnadenhutten in 1782, Helltown was abandoned and a new settlement (Greentown) was established on the Black Fork, where a better location for defence was secured.

 From History of Richland County.
 By A J. Baughman.
 CHAPTER XVI.
 Monroe Township: William Norris, who lives on a 500-acre farm in "Possum Valley" also owns a fine tract of land which was a part of the original Darling tract, at the site of the former Indian village of Helltown, where the first bridge below Newville crosses the Clearfork.
-[However, Baughman's assertions about that location, may have been based upon mere supposition, rather than indisputable fact; the prior historians seem to have been uncertain about its precise location.]

 Jerometown

-A village of the Delaware tribe, which (sometime prior to the year 1808, and probably after 1790), was located on the south (and western) side of the present-day Jerome Fork of the Mohican River.
-It was named for Jean Baptiste Jerome, a French-Canadian fur-trader (who never actually lived directly within the native village); however, it should perhaps have been more appropriately named "(Chief, or Captain) Pipe's town," after Captain Pipe, (c.
-1725? – c.
+A village of the Lenape which (sometime prior to the year 1808, and probably after 1790) was located on the south (and western) side of the present-day Jerome Fork of the Mohican River.
+It was named for Jean Baptiste Jerome, a French-Canadian fur-trader (who never actually lived directly within the native village); however, it should perhaps have been more appropriately named "(Chief, or Captain) Pipe's town", after Captain Pipe, (c.
+1725 – c.
 1818) also known as Hopocan.
-According to the local histories, by 1808-09 early European-American settlers to the area of what is now Jeromesville in Ashland County, Ohio, on the Jerome Fork of the Mohican River found Delaware people living about three-fourths of a mile south-by-south-west of the present site of Jeromesville.
-Near that native village of "Jerometown" was the cabin of "Old Captain Pipe," who, with small remnants of a Delaware tribe, were still living near that village site until 1812. [see "Mohican John's town", below.]
+According to the local histories, by 1808-09 early European-American settlers to the area of what is now Jeromesville in Ashland County, Ohio, on the Jerome Fork of the Mohican River found Lenape people living about three-fourths of a mile south-by-south-west of the present site of Jeromesville.
+Near that native village of "Jerometown" was the cabin of "Old Captain Pipe", who, with small remnants of a Lenape tribe, were still living near that village site until 1812.